11 Types of Transactional Emails You Need to Be Sending

 - The email is clean and minimalist in design.

 - The subject line is good and has everything in it, from relevancy to urgency.
+You can subject line optimiser to draft more such simple yet powerful subject lines.

 - They’ve included the image of the product along with all the relevant details to jog my memory.